 Key Management

-On 31 December 2023, the Board of Directors was composed of 17 Directors.
+On 31 December 2024, the Board of Directors was composed of 17 Directors.
 They have the authority for planning, directing, and controlling the Company's activities.
 These Directors were not entitled to remuneration during the period.
-Pierre Gramegna was appointed as the new European Financial Stability Facility (EFSF) Chief Executive Officer (CEO) by the Board of Directors on 13 December 2022.

 Transactions with shareholders